Diseases & Conditions

 - Grade 3.
 These more severe injuries are most often treated with immobilization for several weeks.
 The athlete may wear a walking boot or be put in a cast that keeps the big toe in a partially pointed down position.
 As the injury heals, treatment will gradually step down to Grade 2 and then to Grade 1.

-Surgery is not often necessary for treating turf toe.
+Surgery is often not necessary for treating turf toe.
 However, if your symptoms persist or your level of athletic play is affected, surgery may be an option.
 Doctors most often recommend surgery for larger Grade 3 injuries, such as:

 - A severe tear of the plantar complex